Bylaws & Letters Patent

 (c) appoint or retain any actuary and auditor as required by law;

-(d) determine the fees to be paid to members of the Board of Directors and of Committees of the Board; and
+(d) determine the fees to be paid to members of the Board and of Committees of the Board; and

 Section 13 — GOVERNING DUTIES

-Among its duties in governing session, the Board of Directors shall:
+Among its duties in governing session, the Board shall:

-(d) fix the compensation of the President and, in consultation with the President, the compensation range of other officers of the Society;
+(b) determine the compensation of the President and, in consultation with the President, the salary range and incentive compensation of other officers of the Society;

-(e) constitute and appoint necessary Committees and Committee chairs, and define the power and duties of such Committees;
+(c) constitute and appoint Committees and Committee chairs, and define the power and duties of such Committees;

-(g) authorize an account or accounts to be established and maintained in the Society’s name at any chartered bank or incorporated bank or trust company in Canada;
+(e) authorize an account or accounts to be established and maintained in the Society’s name at any chartered bank and/or any incorporated bank and/or any trust company, in each case, located or operating in Canada;

-(k) approve, on recommendation of the President and the Appointed Actuary, any assessment on members that may be required, and the amounts thereof to be levied on the members, or on members holding particular types of policies;
+(i) approve, on recommendation of the President and the Appointed Actuary, any assessment on Members that may be required, and the amounts thereof to be levied on the Members, or on Members holding particular types of policies;

-(l) cause to be created and issued (by publishing or other means) an official publication of the Society to inform members of Society direction, developments, decisions, programs, services and concerns; and
+(j) cause to be created and issued (by publishing or other means) an official publication of the Society to inform Members of Society direction, developments, decisions, programs, services and concerns; and

 Section 14 — DIRECTOR AND OFFICER CONDUCT

-In addition to conforming to the requirements of law, the conduct of the Directors and officers of the Society shall be in accordance with the dictates of the Society’s incorporating instrument, bylaws and any Code of Conduct adopted by the Board of Directors, all as amended from time to time.
+In addition to conforming to the requirements of law, the conduct of the Directors and officers of the Society shall be in accordance with the dictates of the Society’s incorporating instrument, bylaws and any Code of Conduct adopted by the Board, all as amended from time to time.

 Section 15 — MEMBER INTERESTS

 The Society is a fraternal benefit society with representative governance continued under and in accordance with the Act for the fraternal purposes set forth in Section 4 of this bylaw.
-As members of a fraternal benefit society, full adult benefit members have a right to express their views, and their approval, when sought, on matters fundamental to the character of the Society.
+As Members of a fraternal benefit society, Voting Members and Legacy Members have a right to express their views, and their approval, when sought, on matters fundamental to the character of the Society.

-Accordingly, the Board of Directors shall be deemed to be the representative of the members and shall be entitled to vote at a meeting of the Legislative Board as the representative of each member.
-As the representative legislative body of the Society, the Board of Directors shall represent the interests of all members of the Society at Legislative Meetings honestly and in good faith, and with the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances.
+Accordingly, the Board shall be deemed to be the representative of the Members and shall be entitled to vote at a meeting of the Legislative Board as the representative of each Member.
+As the representative legislative body of the Society, the Board shall represent the interests of all Members of the Society at Legislative Meetings honestly and in good faith, and with the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances.

-The Board of Directors may, by resolution, submit a question or matter to the members of the Society for their consideration or approval (a “Member Approval”).
-In such circumstances, each adult benefit member shall have the right to vote, by mail, or other Board-authorized means, upon the matter which is the subject of the Member Approval.
+The Board may, by resolution, submit a question or matter to the Members of the Society for their consideration or approval (a “Member Approval“).
+In such circumstances, each Voting Member and Legacy Member shall have the right to vote, by mail, or other Board-authorized means, upon the matter which is the subject of the Member Approval.

-The President shall appoint, and annually renew, a Members’ Council to provide input to the President on matters of member interest including, but not limited to, the following:
+The President may appoint, and annually renew, a Members’ Council to provide input to the President on matters of Member interest including, but not limited to, the following:

 (a) defining, redefining and activating the Society value proposition;